What are push notifications? And how do these small pop-up messages help in boosting your business?

 The chapter below discusses each of these factors in detail and how you can fix poor delivery rates with a simple solution.
 In this chapter, you will learn the following:

 Despite Push Notification being an essential way of reaching customers, as high as 40%-70% of your notifications may not be delivered to end-users.

 One of the reasons for low delivery rates can be attributed to OEM-related challenges.
 For example, Xiaomi devices can shut down apps in the background or when the screen is off to optimize battery usage.
 For Vivo devices, an “Auto-Start Manager” prevents applications from being woken up to process notifications.

-In the age of 1:1 communication, brands have to move away from the traditional approach of reaching out to the customers.
+In the age of 1:1 communication, brands have to move away from the traditional approach of reaching out to customers.
 If you still use the “batch and blast” approach for push notifications, it’s time to shift to personalization.
 Personalized push notifications can increase conversions by 4x.
-This chapter will quickly run you through the benefits of using personalized push notifications.
+This chapter will quickly run you through the benefits of using customized push notifications.
 You will learn why personalized push notifications are more powerful batch and blast push notifications and how 1:1 personalization can strengthen your marketing efforts.

 Bonus: You will find a solution that will help you to personalize your push notifications and drive conversions by 4x.